laurelherting/lmh-headspace/AWS/examTips.md

 4. Glacier
 Achieved data, where you can wait 3-5 hours before accessing

+* Q: Best AWS service to host a file in a location that's publicly accessible from anywhere
+* A: S3

 ### Key fundamentals of S3
 Key (name of object)
 Value (data, made up of a sequence of bytes)